kubade220/MrBuggy3-Guru99-Bank-App-Swagger-Pet-Store/Other-tools/BDD-TC.md

 1. [Feature file](https://github.com/MalfiRG/cucumber-java-skeleton/blob/main/maven/src/test/resources/io/cucumber/skeleton/GuruLogin.feature)
 2. [Steps definition](https://github.com/MalfiRG/cucumber-java-skeleton/blob/main/maven/src/test/java/MyStepdefs.java)

-In the future, I plan to expand this section by providing examples of using Cucumber with Selenium.
+In the future, I plan to expand this section by providing more examples of using Cucumber with Selenium.
+Future test cases will cover wider range of functionalities.

 # :construction_worker: :construction: `Under development`:construction:
 You know that feeling when you keep digging and the hole just keeps getting deeper?
 That's what I did with this section.